128technology/docs/docs/intro_installation_azure.md

 #### Azure Portal

 Please click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/128technology.128technology_router_100_hourly) to go to the Marketplace.
-Click on the "Get it now" button, agree to the terms of use and privacy policy and click on the tab "Plans" as shown in the following picture:
+Click on the "Get it now" button, agree to the terms of use and privacy policy of the image and click on the tab "Plans" as shown in the following picture:

 ![Plans](/img/platforms_azure_plans.png)

 Lastly click on the "Launch" link of the template that better suits your needs.

 Answer the following 4 questions to launch the deployment of a 128T Session Smart Router (additional information [here](#launch-the-template)):
 * What name do you want to give it?
 Provide it in the "Instance Name" field (for example: 128TRouter).
 * Where do you want to deploy it?
 Provide the location where the VNet exists in the "Location" field (for example: eastus.
 All available locations [here](https://azure.microsoft.com/en-us/global-infrastructure/locations)), the name of the VNet in the "Virtual Network Name" field (for example: 128T-VNet), the name of the availability set in the "Availability Set Name" field (for example: 128TRouterSet) and the name of the public, private and management subnets in the "Public Subnet Name", "Private Subnet Name" and "Management Subnet Name" fields respectively (for example: wan, lan and default).
 * Which 128T Conductor is going to manage it?
 Provide the IP address of the primary node of Conductor in the "Conductor Primary Control IP" field, and only if the Conductor is highly available then provide the IP address of the secondary node of Conductor in the "Conductor Secondary Control IP" field.
 Please check the public IP address assigned to the 128 Technology Conductor deployed in the previous section.
 * Who is going to be the administrator?
 Provide an username (for example: t128) and the content of your public SSH key in the "Admin Username" and "Admin Public Key Data" fields respectively.

-Agree to the terms of use and conditions and lastly click on the "Purchase" button to launch the deployment.
+Agree to the terms of use and conditions of the deployment and lastly click on the "Purchase" button to launch the deployment.

 ![Plans](/img/platforms_azure_deployment_complete.png)

-Once the deployment completes information of the newly 128T Session Smart Router deployment is provided in the Outputs tab placed on the left hand side.
+Once the deployment completes, information of the newly 128T Session Smart Router deployment is provided in the Outputs tab placed on the left hand side.
 To login to the instance via SSH use the username and the SSH public key provided in the template.

 The deployment will be non interactive as the Zero Touch Provisioning (ZTP) method will be triggered.
 The ZTP process will take 1-2 minutes to initialize.
 Please login to Conductor via HTTPs to associate the pending asset with the configuration of the router once the ZTP process is ready to start.

 #### Azure CLI or PowerShell

 Please click [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/128technology.128technology_router_100_hourly) to go to the Marketplace.
-Click on the "Get it now" button, agree to the terms of use and privacy policy, click on the "Get started" button to enable programmatic deployment for the subscription and click the button "Save" to save the changes.
+Click on the "Get it now" button, agree to the terms of use and privacy policy of the image, click on the "Get started" button to enable programmatic deployment for the subscription and click the button "Save" to save the changes.

 ![Plans](/img/platforms_azure_programmatically.png)